Gasorekibo/alu-shell/processes_and_signals/README.md

- a Bash script that stops 4-to_infinity_and_beyond process
+script that display message and display another once receive a signal